Coropuna: Mythology, religion and legends

 In the Inca Empire, Coropuna was a sacred mountain, especially for the people of Cotahuasi.
 It was regarded as the apu of the southern region, and the second-most important in the cosmology of the Andes.
 The mountain was considered to be an abode of the dead – a large village where holy people received the souls of the departed, who lived there in the afterlife, and that could be accessed through caves.
+On the way on to the mountain, the souls are judged for their treatment of domestic animals and kitchen utensils.
+In Huaquira District mythology, the exhalations of the souls yield underground lakes, which return water to the living.
 In different mythologies Coropuna is instead the starting point for the deceased on a journey to Surimana.
 Coropuna and Solimana are often paired.
 Sometimes Coropuna is seen as a male entity while Solimana volcano is seen as a female one.
-Local people continue to observe these ancient mortuary rites today.
+The mountain is still worshipped today, and local people continue to observe the ancient mortuary rites.

 An enduring Franciscan influence from a colonial-era Cusco friary, the "pious among today's Peruvian peasantry" revere a "Flying" St Francis of Assisi, who is believed to await the souls of the dead on top of Coropuna.
 Other poorly recorded legends are associated with Coropuna.
 One story narrates how a brother tried to deceive Coropuna and other mountains, and was turned into a deer.
 Another legend tells of a conflict between Coropuna and other local mountains against an interloping Inca.
 A third story states that a troupe was transporting precious metals for Coropuna and Solimana when the animal leading it was shot by a hunter; the mountains then castrated the hunter.

 Climbing

 The archaeological findings made on Coropuna indicate that the Inca may have reached the summit.
-Annie Peck and Hiram Bingham III each reached a summit of Coropuna in 1911; Peck raised a banner saying "Votes for Women" on the summit she had ascended, which was slightly lower than the one reached by Bingham.
+Annie Peck and Hiram Bingham III each reached a summit of Coropuna in 1911; Peck raised a banner saying "Votes for Women" on the summit she had ascended, which was slightly lower than the one reached by Bingham a little later.
 This banner action was part of the women's suffrage campaigns that were taking place at that time, and meant to illustrate that women were just as capable as men of physical deeds.
+Bingham's ascent determined that Coropuna was not the highest summit of South America.
 Since then, other summits of the mountain have been ascended as well.

 The rugged area offers mountaineering opportunities.
-Coropuna is normally ascended from Laguna Pallarcocha, from where a route along the western rib and glacier slopes leads up to a foresummit and then to the main summit.
+Coropuna is normally ascended from Laguna Pallarcocha, from where a route along the western rib and glacier slopes leads up to a fore-summit and then to the main summit.
 Along this way, a high camp can be set up at 5600–5800 m elevation.
 An ascent of Coropuna would normally be a three-day trip, and on the French adjectival climbing scale the route is graded as Facile (F).
 Pallarcocha itself can be reached from a road that begins in the town of Chuquibamba.